 Providing power to members at the lowest possible cost is always at the forefront of our minds.
 MEC evaluates the daily costs, and availability of wholesale purchased power to consider purchasing extra capacity to adjust for any shortfall.

 Mohave Electric purchases its electricity from Arizona Electric Power Cooperative (AEPCO), and others, under rates approved by the ACC.
-AEPCO generates electricity with natural gas, coal – purchased and transported great distances by rail – and with other sources, including renewable.
+AEPCO generates electricity with natural gas, coal – purchased and transported great distances by rail – and with other sources, including renewable energy.
+In 2021-2023 MEC experienced volatile power generation costs.
+That trend has changed, and power costs are balancing.

 What is the current PPA?